aGaabdelgawad/AGA-Evernote-Clone/README.md

 # AGA-Evernote-Clone
 WPF Application as a cloning to Evernote application for creating notebooks and notes.

+### App Features
+* Creating your account on the app.
+* Synchronizing notebooks and notes with the server.
+* Saving notes locally as a word document.
+* Converting audio to text "Speech Recognition".

 ### Code Features
 * MVVM pattern.
 * No code-behind.
 * Code Readability
 * Responsive UI.
 * Explicit styles in Xaml.
+* Bindable RichTextBox.

 ### Note for usage
 #### For security purposes, you have to create your own accounts in both Microsoft Azure and Google Firebase: